-One Health is an integrated, unifying approach that aims to sustainably balance and optimize the health of people, animals and ecosystems.
+One Health is an integrated, unifying approach that aims to sustainably balance and optimize the health of people, plants, animals and ecosystems.

 FAO promotes a One Health approach as part of agrifood system transformation for the health of people, animals, plants and the environment.
 This involves a spectrum of actors and work on sustainable agriculture, animal, plant, forest, and aquaculture health, food safety, antimicrobial resistance (AMR), food security, nutrition and livelihoods.